scktom/scktom/README.md

 I have a certificate in Data Science and marking my entry into the realm of Information Technology.
 While I am still in the early stages of my professional journey, I approach programming and software design with enthusiasm and dedication.

 In this portfolio, I share the results of my studies and project work, including those I'm currently working on.
-All feedback and advice are greatly appreciated!
+All feedback and advice I greatly appreciated!

 My goal is to gain experiences that contribute to my growth as a software developer.
 I aim to participate in projects and collaborations that help deepen my knowledge and understand the dynamics of the industry.